 Papua New Guinea - Agarabi Community Centre

-The Agarabi community in the Eastern Highlands of Papua New Guinea has expressed and demonstrated a need for language research and development, literacy, support for the vernacular primary schools, community meetings and village-based health care.
+The Agarabi community in the Eastern Highlands of Papua New Guinea had a need for language research and development, literacy, support for the vernacular primary schools, community meetings and village-based health care.

 Papua New Guinea - Ama language literacy materials